selective focus photography of paintbrush near paint pallet

 Pierre de Ronsard

 Have you ever tried painting with natural pigments?
-We will like to hear about your own experience below.
+We would like to hear about your own experience below.

 Important: share only your own story directly in the comments.
 Links to other posts, videos, websites, etc. will be removed.